mariboudev/loopback/README.md

 The API service project directory is `./turkeyapi`, and can be extended by adding new models or ACL's to the appropriate configuration files.

+The API 'explorer' UI can be found at `localhost:3030/explorer`.